High

 White-tailed ptarmigan dwell mostly on the ground in alpine tundra habitats.
 They depend on alpine tundra habitats that are forb-rich with occasional shrubs such as willow.

-They are generally resident in the same general habitats throughout the year but some birds may migrate more than six miles.
+They are generally resident in the same habitats throughout the year but some birds may migrate to lower elevations in winter.

 During winter they may spend time feeding on vegetation in wind-exposed areas, avalanche chutes, and riparian areas with exposed shrubs.